flagbear/togglee-web/docs/intro.md

 ## What is Togglee?

 Togglee is a set of libraries that enable the use of feature toggles in different development languages with one set of toggle definition.
-Its different to other technologies as it does not depend on a service to serve this content but actually relies in plain files server over the internet or your servers through a URL (for example gist).
+It's different to other technologies as it does not depend on a service to serve this content but actually relies on plain text files server over the internet or your servers through a URL (ex. gist).

 ## Is Togglee for me?